-REVLIMID [lenalidomide] capsules, for oral use Initial US Approval: 2005
+REVLIMID [lenalidomide] capsules, for oral use Initial U.S. Approval: 2005

+WARNING: EMBRYO-FETAL TOXICITY, HEMATOLOGIC TOXICITY, and VENOUS and ARTERIAL THROMBOEMBOLISM See full prescribing information for complete boxed warning.

+EMBRYO-FETAL TOXICITY

-- WARNING: EMBRYO-FETAL TOXICITY, HEMATOLOGIC TOXICITY, and VENOUS and ARTERIAL THROMBOEMBOLISM See full prescribing information for complete boxed warning.
-EMBRYO-FETAL TOXICITY - Lenalidomide, a thalidomide analogue, caused limb abnormalities in a developmental monkey study similar to birth defects caused by thalidomide in humans.
+- Lenalidomide, a thalidomide analogue, caused limb abnormalities in a developmental monkey study similar to birth defects caused by thalidomide in humans.
 If lenalidomide is used during pregnancy, it may cause birth defects or embryo-fetal death. - Pregnancy must be excluded before start of treatment.
 Prevent pregnancy during treatment by the use of two reliable methods of contraception (5.1).

-REVLIMID is available only through a restricted distribution program called the REVLIMID REMSTM program (formerly known as the "RevAssist[®] program") (5.2, 17).
+REVLIMID is available only through a restricted distribution program called the REVLIMID REMS® program (5.2, 17).